Alexander-Infante/cdk-bedrock-app/README.md

    - [Installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 5. AWS CDK installed
    - [Installation guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install)
+6. Fork this repository, make sure it is <Your-Name>/cdk-bedrock-app

 ## Getting Started

-1. Clone this repository and install dependencies in the root directory:
+1. Install dependencies from the root directory
 ```
 npm install
 ```

+NOTE PUG: Ensure everything is in the correct region (us-east-1)

 2. Create a Github Access Token

 - 2a.
 Navigate to Github -> Settings -> Developer Settings -> Personal Access Tokens -> Tokens (classic)

 - 2b.
 Click `Generate new token (classic)` and select the following settings:
-  - repo (all)
+  - repo (check so all children checks are enabled too)
-  - admin:repo_hook (all)
+  - admin:repo_hook (check so all children checks are enabled too)

 - 2c.
 Put the token in AWS SecretsManager
   - Navigate to the AWS Console and click on SecretsManager, click on `Store a new secret`